ostreedev/ostree/docs/bootloaders.md

 ## OSTree and aboot

-The Android bootloader is another bootloader than may be used with ostree.
+The Android bootloader is another bootloader that may be used with ostree.
 It still uses the files in `/boot/loader/entries` as metadata, but the boootloader does not read these files.
 Android bootloaders package their kernel+initramfs+cmdline+dtb in a signed binary blob called an [Android Boot Image](https://source.android.com/docs/core/architecture/bootloader/boot-image-header).
 This binary blob then is written to either partition boot_a or boot_b depending on which slot is suitable.

-Android bootloaders by design inject kargs into the cmdline, some patches may be required in the Android bootloader implementation to ensure that the firmware does not switch between system_a and system_b partitions by populating a `root=` karg, or that a `ro` karg that is incompatible with ostree is not inserted.
-Conversly leaving the `androidboot.slot_suffix=` karg injecting functionality is required but this is commonplace for any Android Bootloader that does AB updates.
+Android bootloaders by design inject kargs into the cmdline, some patches may be required in the Android bootloader implementation to ensure that the firmware does not switch between system_a and system_b partitions by populating a `root=` karg, or that a `ro` karg is not inserted (this karg is incompatible with ostree).

 We have two accompanying scripts that work with this type of environment: